cantaloupe-project/cantaloupe/README.md

 GraphicsMagick can read/write JPEG2000 using JasPer, and ImageMagick using OpenJPEG.
 Both of these are extremely slow.

-Cantaloupe bundles the [ImageIO-EXT] (https://github.com/geosolutions-it/imageio-ext) library, which adds support for several codecs in addition to the ones bundled with the JRE -- JPEG2000 among them.
-Bundled along with that is imageio-ext-kakadu, which ought to be able to interface with Kakadu via the kdu_jni.dll (Windows) or kdu_jni.so (Linux) library.
+Cantaloupe bundles the [ImageIO-Ext] (https://github.com/geosolutions-it/imageio-ext) library, which adds support for several codecs in addition to the ones bundled with the JRE -- JPEG2000 among them.
+Bundled along with that is imageio-ext-kakadu, which ought to be able to interface with Kakadu via the `kdu_jni.dll` (Windows) or `kdu_jni.so` (Linux) library.
 The author lacks access to this library and is unable to test against it, so this feature probably doesn't work in Cantaloupe yet.

 Years ago, Sun published platform-native JAI JPEG2000 accelerator JARs for Windows, Linux, and Solaris, which improved performance from dreadful to merely poor.
-It is unknown what has happened to these amidst the Sun web page flotsam on the Oracle website, but in any case, they probably wouldn't help enough for this application.
+It is unknown what has happened to these amidst the flotsam of the old Sun Java web pages on the Oracle website, but in any case, they probably wouldn't help enough for this application.

 ## TIFF